 Route 14 - Park/Forest/MLK.
 Route 14 provides service from the Chico Transit Center to Park Ave/MLK/Forest Ave.
 Route 14 services E 20th St & Forest & MLK in a clockwise loop.
 At the Chico Transit Center, Route 14 interlines with Route 15.
 Monday through Friday Route 14 provides 20-minute service during AM and PM peak hours and 30-minute service throughout the rest of the day and 60 minutes in the evenings.
 Saturday Route 14 provides 60-minute service.
 Round trip running time on Route 14 is approximately 35 minutes for each loop.
 Route 14 Monday through Friday service begins at 6:18 AM at the Forest Ave Xfer (WalMart) and ends at 9:45 PM at Chico Transit Center.
-Saturday service begins at 7:50 AM at Chico Transit Center.
+Saturday service begins at 7:50 AM at Chico Transit Center and ends at 6:45 PM at Chico Transit Center.